YKamari/dsc-phase-1-project/README.md

 ## Business Recommendations
-1. Conduct thorough market and competitor analysis as we have observe the market has been dominated by a select few studios namely, Walt Disney (BV), Universal Studios (Uni), Warner Bros (WB), Sony, and Fox.
+1. Conduct thorough market and competitor analysis as we have observed the market has been dominated by a select few studios namely, Walt Disney (BV), Universal Studios (Uni), Warner Bros (WB), Sony, and Fox.
 Given that numerous studios with years of experience have yet to dethrone the top 5 is an indicator of the mean feat that it is.
 3. Hire talent from the top 5 studios who can guide the strategy and content creation.
-4. Consider the foreign market - it has proven a major contributor to the success of the top 5 studios, especially Disney being the highest-earning studio from foreign gross earnings.
+4. Consider the foreign market - it has proven a major contributor to the success of the top 5 studios, especially Disney, the highest-earning studio from foreign gross earnings.
 5. Develop storylines with longevity.
 Franchise films developed as comic book adaptations, Sci-Fi and fantasy films have become increasingly profitable over the years and are a great contributor to the success of other major studios.
 6. Investment in the right technology is key.
 Almost every movie being released at the moment is 3D and includes a massive amount of CGI.
 7. When it comes to runtime minutes it seems that nowadays, the longer the better.
 Studios appear to be giving audiences longer and longer movies possibly in response to audience feedback/demands.
-8. It may be a viable option for Microsoft to look into investing in one of the more successful studios in the industry given that it is far less risky and guarantees Microsoft a decent form of return.
+8. It may be a viable option for Microsoft to invest in one of the more successful studios in the industry given that it is far less risky and guarantees Microsoft a decent form of return.

 ## Study Limitations
 1. Given the structure of the data, the correlation between genre and earnings could not be established.
 2. The data did not contain all original titles to enable comparative analysis with the succeeding sequels/franchise films.
 3. We are unable to establish the impact of contributions towards earnings such as marketing, cast, and crew.

+## Recommendations for Future Analysis
+1. Effects of streaming sites on the movie industry
+2. Genre as a contributor to the success of a film
+3. Impact of studio name (brand), on the success of a film.